 How to Trim a Brisket

-Now when choosing one, I always see if the cryo-vac will bend in half to help determine how tender it is, and that it isn’t completely marbled with fat.
-Briskets by nature are fatty, but they are also very tasty and tender when cooked on low, and slow.
+Now, when choosing one, I always see if the cryo-vac will bend in half to help determine how tender it is, and that it isn’t completely marbled with fat.
+Briskets, by nature, are fatty, but they become delicious and tender when cooked at a low and slow temperature.

 How to Cook Tender Brisket